Essential Oils for Seasonal Allergies

 Peppermint:

-The Journal of Ethnopharmacology found that peppermint oil has an anti-spasmodic effect on the windpipe muscles and has “expectorant actions and is anti-congestive.”
+The Journal of Ethnopharmacology found that peppermint oil has an anti-spasmodic effect on the windpipe muscles and exhibits “expectorant actions and is anti-congestive.”

 Roman Chamomile: